Tim-Roche/minesweeperOnline/README.md

 - [selenium](https://selenium-python.readthedocs.io/)

 ## Files
-Name: mineSweeperOnline.py
+**mineSweeperOnline.py**

-Purpose: To interface with minesweeper.com using selenium
+To interface with minesweeper.com using selenium

-Name: mineSolver.py
+**mineSolver.py**

-Purpose: To solve minesweeper using the minesweeperonline object to interface with minesweeper.com
+To solve minesweeper using the minesweeperonline object to interface with minesweeper.com

-Name: fileManagement.py
+**fileManagement.py**

-Purpose: Contains a bunch of preset options for read/writing a file
+Contains a bunch of preset options for read/writing a file